Main Content Region

 Research and Teaching Interests

-Dr. Jennifer B. Alford is an Associate Professor in the Department of Geography and Environmental Studies and the Director of the Water Resources Institute at CSUSB.
-She is also the incoming Associate Director for Research for the CSU WATER Affinity group.
+Dr. Jennifer B. Alford is an Associate Professor in the Department of Geography and Environmental Studies and the Director of the Institute for Watershed Resiliency at CSUSB.
+She is also serves as Associate Director for Research for the CSU WATER Affinity group and the Headwaters Residency Partnership, a collaborative between multiple agencies including the US Forest Service, San Bernardino Municipal Water District and many others.
 Her teaching focuses on hydrology related to water quality, environmental sustainability, policy, environmental education and community engagement.
 Her courses often incorporate high impact practices including service based learning, community based research, environmental education and partnering with numerous community organizations so students can gain real-world experiences while completing courses.
-Her community partners include non-profit and government organizations across the San Bernardino National Forests, the Inland Empire Resources Conservation District, San Bernardino Valley Municipal Water District among many other community partnerships.
+Her community partners include non-profit and government organizations across the San Bernardino National Forests, San Bernardino Valley Municipal Water District among many other community partnerships.

-Geography has played a vital role in Dr. Alford's teaching, research and service endeavors.
+Environmental studies, education, policy and community engagement plays a vital role in Dr. Alford's teaching, research and service endeavors.
 For example, understanding how water quality changes within a river basin or along a stream is vital to identifying pollution inputs and developing strategies to mitigate harmful impacts to water resources.
 Although this knowledge can be applied using GIS technology, it is the field data collection and experiences that are most impactful to understanding the spatial and temporal characteristics of water quality.
-As a result, Dr. Alford often includes students in her research endeavors so that they can learn to appreciate the value of geography in resolving real-world issues.
-In addition to her role with WRI and WRPI, Dr. Alford has also applied her geographical knowledge in several roles at CSUSB including serving as Co-Chair of the Sustainability Taskforce, as Faculty Associate for the Office of Community Engagement, Co-Director of the Faculty Center for Excellence, and Faculty Advisor for the Masters of Earth and Environmental Sciences and Masters of Social Science programs.
+As a result, Dr. Alford often includes students in her research endeavors so that they can learn to appreciate the value of embracing interdisciplinary approached to resolve real-world issues.